 In partnership with the Archaeological Society of Southern Florida, a non-profit, volunteer organization which acts as a support mechanism for the office of the Miami-Dade County Archaeologist, the Deering Estate at Cutler presents a monthly lecture highlighting unique and interesting connections to our past.
 This serves as a focal point for local archaeology enthusiasts and professionals in the field, and helps to promote knowledge and appreciation of native archaeological and historical sites in the South Florida area.

-2nd Thursday of the month (Seasonal: September 2013 through June 2014)
+The Archaeological Society of Southern Florida meets at the Deering Etate on the 2nd Thursday of the month (Seasonal: September 2014 through June 2015)

 The A.S.S.F.
-Board meeting begins at 6:30 pm; Lecture begins at 7:00 pm for the public.
+Board meeting begins at 6:30 pm and the lecture begins at 7:00 pm for the public.
 Free.

-Thursday, November 14th at 7:00 pm
+Thursday, June 11, 2015 at 7:00 pm